-If you are a writer, entrepreneur, artist or someone who creates, you probably have experienced the same frustration at least one time in your career before.
-You have a vision to create something, but it seems to take forever to manifest.
+If you are a writer, entrepreneur, artist, or someone who creates, you probably have experienced the same frustration at least one time in your career before.
+You have the vision to create something, but it seems to take forever to manifest.

 The Illusion of High Self Expectations

-The theme for my 2016 Self-Love Project this month is expectation.
-Not meeting your expectations can easily lead to frustration, disappointment, anxiety and even depression.
+The theme for my 2016 Self-Love Project this month is about expectations.
+Not meeting your expectations can easily lead to frustration, disappointment, anxiety, and even depression.
 Expecting too much from yourself can also lower your self-esteem and destroy your passion in the process.

-The silent killer of your happiness is high self expectation.
+The silent killer of your happiness is high self-expectations.

-Most of us are unaware that we have high self expectations.
+Most of us are unaware that we have high self-expectations.
 We don’t see expectations as expectations.
-They have become so integrated in our beliefs system that we see them as norms.
+They have become so integrated into our belief system that we see them as norms.
 We see them as something we should be able to do, given the job identity we have.

 - “As a writer, I’m supposed to churn out thousands of words every time I sit down to write.”

-- “If I practise hard enough, my artwork should improve and I should be able to draw faster.”
+- “If I practice hard enough, my artwork should improve and I should be able to draw faster.”

 - “As an entrepreneur, if I spent a lot of time and effort in my business, I should be able to make money.”

 I called high self-expectation a “silent killer” because even if we are aware of it, most of us would still think that having high self-expectations is good.